Lake Moraine (Madison Reservoir)

 Maximum Depth: 45 feet

-Traditionally Madison Reservoir has had significant rooted aquatic vegetation growth around much of the lake with the areas around Snake Island, the large bay on the west side and the portion of the reservoir found north of the causeway being heavily weeded.
+Traditionally Lake Moraine has had significant rooted aquatic vegetation growth around much of the lake with the areas around Snake Island, the large bay on the west side and the portion of the reservoir found north of the causeway being heavily weeded.
 In an effort to reduce the amount of the exotic invasive plant, Eurasian watermilfoil, the reservoir was chemically treated in 2006.
 There are a variety of native aquatic plants now growing in the reservoir along with the remaining watermilfoil.

 Public Access Sites